 DIRECTIONS First, melt the butter in a saucepan and then add the flour, salt and pepper, and stir to combine.
 This will initially lump up and get very thick, but continue stirring until smooth, for approximately 3-4 minutes.
 Then, add the nutmeg, the heated milk and again stir, to combine and continue until the sauce thickens a bit.
 Simmer for about 20 minutes on very low heat.

 LASAGNE ASSEMBLY Preheat oven to 400º You will need one box of lasagne noodles.
 I use Barilla Oven-Ready Lasagne, because they are truly, oven-ready.
+Trader Joe’s also has a similar product that also works great.
 There is no need to pre-boil them and that to me, is a huge convenience and it doesn’t hurt that they are also quite light.

 Next, butter an ovenproof dish, add a small amount of the béchamel sauce to sparsely cover the bottom of the dish.
 Then, place the lasagne noodles across the dish, then béchamel, then sauce and finally the grated parmesan.
 Repeat the above process, until you have 4-5 layers.
 When you put the last layer of noodles on top, cover that well with the béchamel and “stain” it with a few sparse dollops of the sauce, a light layer of parmesan cheese and a few dollops of butter.